 - Check out the resources on on the resource hub: https://literacyunlimited-resourcehub.ca/resources/other-literacy-skills/ or in the Goals section: https://literacyunlimited-resourcehub.ca/resources/learner-goals/

 - The “A Dream that Walks” resource has a section full of work sheets and questions that you can use with your learner.
-Invite Steph into your breakout room if you want her to show you the worksheets.
+You can find copies of this great resource by Anne Moore in our resource library.

 As possible goals emerge, encourage your learner to keep a note of them – journals or notebooks might be a great tool to introduce.

-Brainstorm with your partner different goals that you and your learner might have in the three categories: Personal/Independence, Learning/Education, and Work/Job.
+Brainstorm with your learner different goals that learner might have in the three categories: Personal/Independence, Learning/Education, and Work/Job.

 Use the whiteboard or chat in Zoom to record your ideas.